NVIDIA DOCA File Compression Application Guide

 This document provides a file compression implementation on top of the NVIDIA® BlueField® DPU.

-The file compression application exhibits how to use the DOCA Compress API to compress and decompress data using hardware acceleration as well as sending and receiving it using the DOCA Comm Channel API.
+The file compression application exhibits how to use the DOCA Compress API to compress and decompress data using hardware acceleration as well as sending and receiving it using the DOCA Comch API.

 The application's logic includes both a client and a server: